-Lin et al. (2001a) used two PCP metabolites, TCpHQ and TCpBQ, which they incubated for 2 hours at concentrations of 1 or 5 mM with 500 μg calf thymus DNA in the absence of any enzymes or cell extracts.
+Lin et al. (2000) incubated two PCP metabolites, TCHQ and TCpBQ, at concentrations of 1 or 5 mM with 500 μg calf thymus DNA for 2 hours.
 TCpBQ induced the formation of four major adducts in a dose-dependent fashion.
-Estimated relative adduct levels (RALs) were 3.5 ± 0.93 per 10^5 total nucleotides at the high dose (5 mM).
+Estimated relative adduct levels (RALs) were 3.5 \pm 0.93/105 total nucleotides at the high dose (5 mM).
 There were no adducts visible with controls.
-The authors reported, but did not show pertinent data, that 1 mM TCpHQ (with and without Cu(II)) induced a pattern of DNA adducts similar to those induced by TCpBQ with an estimated RAL of $5.3 \pm 0.1.8$ per 10^7 total nucleotides.
+The authors reported (data not provided) that 1 mM TCHQ (with and without Cu(II)) induced a pattern of DNA adducts similar to those induced by TCpBQ with an estimated RAL of 5.3 \pm 0.1.8/107 total nucleotides.

-Additionally, Lin et al (2001a) attempted to induce depurination of these DNA adducts using thermal hydrolysis.
+Additionally, Lin et al. (2000) attempted to induce depurination of these DNA adducts using thermal hydrolysis.
 The stability of the four major adducts following thermal hydrolysis indicated that apurinic (AP)/apyrimidinic sites observed with TCpBQ were not formed from depurination/depyrimidination of the adducts.

 Dai et al. (2003) incubated deoxynucleosides (2 mM) in the presence of PCP (100 μ M), H2O2 (100 μ M and 1 mM), and myeloperoxidase and horseradish peroxidase (HRP).
 They found formation of an adduct between the oxygen of PCP and C8 of deoxyguanosine, but not with the three other deoxynucleosides.
 The reaction was specific for HRP, which is known to oxidize PCP to the phenoxy radical.
 However, when these researchers used rat liver microsome preparations with an NADPH-regenerating system and the same concentrations of PCP and nucleoside as above, a different adduct was formed, derived from TCpBQ.
 The results suggest that under in vivo conditions, PCP is likely to undergo two dechlorination steps before a DNA adduct can be formed.
-In a subsequent paper, Dai et al. (2005) presented evidence that p-benzoquinone derivatives can condensate with the amino and imino groups in the pyrimidine portion of the guanosine molecule to form a tricyclic benzetheno adduct.
+In a subsequent paper, Dai et al. (2005) presented evidence that p-benzoquinone derivatives can react with the amino and imino groups in the pyrimidine portion of the guanosine molecule to form a tricyclic benzetheno adduct.